oam-dev/rudr/docs/how-to/workloads.md

 # Workloads

-Now Scylla has all the core workload type, they are as belows:
+Now Rudr has all the core workload type, they are as belows:

 |Name|Type|Service endpoint|Replicable|Daemonized|
 |-|-|-|-|-|